amitleuva1987/book_store_frontend/README.md

 ## How to install

-Frontend is build up using vue 2.6 with Nuxt framework
+Frontend is build up using vue 2.6, bootstrap with Nuxt framework

 ```bash
 # clone repository